MeteoSwiss-APN/devops/CodeDev.rst

   cd </path/to/cosmo>/spack-build/
   make

-Compile and Test a Local C++ dycore using devbuildcosmo (might be unstable)
+Compile and Test a Local C++ dycore using dev-build (might be unstable)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Set a COSMO C++ dycore spec